 Peoples will inform MEH of the Hub Capacity for each Day on or before 8.30 a.m.
 Central Time on the immediately preceding Day or, if such Day is not a Business Day, by ________ p.m. on the immediately preceding Business Day.

-Peoples may revise the information regarding Hub Capacity that is provided to MEH pursuant to Section 2.4(a) hereof if interruptible services must be interrupted pursuant to the terms of the GT&C. Peoples shall inform MEH of such need for revision promptly after it learns of the circumstances that require such revision.
+Peoples may revise the information regarding interruptible Hub Capacity that is provided to MEH pursuant to Section 2.4(a) hereof if interruptible services must be interrupted pursuant to the terms of the GT&C. Peoples may only revise information regarding firm Hub Capacity that is provided to MEH pursuant to Section 2.4(a) if MEH consents to such revision.
+Peoples shall inform MEH of such need for revision promptly after it determines, in its sole discretion, that such revision is necessary.
 Peoples agrees that, in the event that Peoples receives a request for a Hub Service in accordance with Section 2.6, Peoples will inform MEH of such Hub Service prior to accepting such request in order to confirm that the Hub Capacity for such Hub Service is available.
-Peoples shall not process a request for a Hub Service pursuant to Section 2.6 in the event that MEH has already utilized or committed Peoples to utilize the Hub Services capacity needed to process such request.
+Peoples shall not process a request for a Hub Service pursuant to Section 2.6 in the event that MEH has already utilized or committed Peoples to utilize the Hub Capacity needed to process such request.

-MEH may only process Hub Service requests utilizing the Hub Capacity that Peoples has designated pursuant to Section 2.4(a) hereof.
+MEH shall only process Hub Service requests utilizing the Hub Capacity that Peoples has designated pursuant to Section 2.4(a) hereof.

-Upon presentation by MEH of a proposed Hub Transaction to Peoples in accordance with the GT&C and this Agreement, Peoples will accept and perform such Hub Transaction in accordance with the GT&C and within the time periods specified in the GT&C. Peoples may refuse to accept a proposed Hub Transaction presented by MEH only if the terms of such Hub Transaction Service conflict with the GT&C or this Agreement or would otherwise violate any Law and/or Judgment.
-Upon acceptance of a Hub Transaction, MEH will promptly confirm the acceptance with the Hub Shipper, and Peoples will coordinate the scheduling and nomination of the gas flows for the account of the Hub Shipper in accordance with the GT&C. Peoples, with such reasonable assistance from MEH as it may request, will make any necessary nominating or scheduling changes on the interstate pipeline(s) for (a) receipt or delivery of natural gas at its city-gate for its own account in order to effectuate Hub Services or (b) delivery of gas at a secondary delivery point for a Displacement Delivery.
-The parties recognize that Peoples shall have the right to review all Hub Transactions for the purpose of affording Peoples the opportunity to: (1) ensure compliance with any Law and/or Judgment and (2) ensure compliance with the GT&C and (3) control and protect the integrity of its system.
+Upon presentation by MEH of a proposed Hub Transaction to Peoples in accordance with the GT&C and this Agreement, Peoples will accept and perform such Hub Transaction in accordance with the GT&C and within the time periods specified in the GT&C. Peoples may refuse to accept a proposed Hub Transaction presented by MEH only if (1) the terms of such Hub Transaction Service conflict with the GT&C or this Agreement or would otherwise violate any Law and/or Judgment; (2) the Hub Transaction is an Extended Hub Transaction with a term which will expire more than six (6) months after this Agreement terminates or otherwise expires; or (3) Hub Capacity is deemed unavailable by Peoples due to the service requirements of Peoples’ utility customers.
+Upon acceptance of a Hub Transaction, MEH will promptly confirm the acceptance with the Hub Shipper, and Peoples will coordinate the scheduling and nomination of the gas flows for the account of the Hub Shipper in accordance with the GT&C. The parties recognize that Peoples shall have the right to review all Hub Transactions for the purpose of affording Peoples the opportunity to: (1) ensure compliance with any Laws and/or Judgments and (2) ensure compliance with the GT&C and (3) control and protect the integrity of its system.
 Peoples shall have the right to subordinate all interruptible Hub Services in accordance with the terms of the GT&C.

 Peoples will request that all Persons process any Hub Service requests through MEH.
-However, in the event that a third party requests that Peoples directly process a Hub Transaction request instead of MEH (hereinafter a “Third Party Hub Service”), then, subject to Section 2.4(b) hereof, Peoples shall have the sole discretion to process such Third Party Hub Service with such third party.
+However, in the event that a third party requests that Peoples directly process a Hub Service request instead of MEH (hereinafter a “Third Party Hub Service”), then, subject to Section 2.4(b) hereof, Peoples shall have the sole discretion to process such Third Party Hub Service with such third party.

 Nothing in this Agreement shall prevent MEH from requesting a Hub Service under which MEH is the Hub Shipper.
 Peoples shall accept or reject any such request in accordance with the GT&C, and subject to any necessary Governmental Approval or Law.
 Such transaction shall be deemed a Third Party Hub Service pursuant to Section 2.6 hereof.